IndoNLP/indonlu/README.md

 # IndoNLU
 ![Pull Requests Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat) [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/indobenchmark/indonlu/blob/master/LICENSE) [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)

 IndoNLU is a collection of Natural Language Understanding (NLU) resources for Bahasa Indonesia with 12 downstream tasks.
 We provide the code to reproduce the results and large pre-trained models (IndoBERT and IndoBERT-lite) trained with around 4 billion word corpus (Indo4B), more than 20 GB of text data.
+This project was initially started by a joint collaboration between universities and industry, such as Institut Teknologi Bandung, Universitas Multimedia Nusantara, The Hong Kong University of Science and Technology, Universitas Indonesia, Gojek, and Prosa.AI.

 ## Research Paper
 IndoNLU has been accepted by AACL-IJCNLP 2020 and you can find the details in our preprint https://arxiv.org/abs/2009.05387.